 Formidable and often furious, the Cape buffalo is never forgotten.
-These are animals that will charge down lions and tip safari vehicles, animals that will attack when hunted.
+These are animals that will charge down lions, tip safari vehicles, and attack when hunted.

 Never discount Cape buffalo.
-They provide stunning safari highlights and they even hunt lion for fun (seriously, keep reading to find out!).
+They provide stunning safari highlights, and they even hunt lions for fun (seriously, keep reading to find out!).

 Here is the complete guide to Cape buffalo, the misunderstood member of the big five.